Newcastle United 2-2 Bristol City

 Substitution, Newcastle United.
 Yoan Gouffran replaces Ayoze Pérez.

 Attempt missed.
-Christian Atsu (Newcastle United) left footed shot from a difficult angle on the left is close, but misses to the right.
+Christian Atsu (Newcastle United) left footed shot from the left side of the six yard box is close, but misses to the right.
 Assisted by Matt Ritchie with a cross.

 Attempt missed.
 Callum O'Dowda (Bristol City) left footed shot from the left side of the box misses to the left.
 Assisted by Aaron Wilbraham.